ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 {: #file-s2s-auth-encryption-cli}
 {: cli}

 Log in to your account.
-Run the `ibmcloud iam authorization-policy-create` command to create authorization policies for the File Storage Service to interact with your instance of one or both Key Management Services ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
-The source service is `is` with the `--source-resource-type share` and the target service is either `kms` or `hs-crypto`.
+Run the `ibmcloud iam authorization-policy-create` command to create authorization policies for the File Storage Service to interact with your instance of {{site.data.keyword.keymanagementserviceshort}}.
+The source service is `is` with the `--source-resource-type share` and the target service is `kms`.
 The role that you need to assign is `Reader`.
 The following example creates an authorization policy between the File Storage Service and {{site.data.keyword.keymanagementserviceshort}}.

 ```sh
 ibmcloud iam authorization-policy-create is kms Reader --source-resource-type share